Skip to main content

 Adults (18 years and older) and adolescents (12 to 17 years) who live in either Oscoda or AuSable Township.

-• Learn about their exposure to other chemicals, such as mercury and PCBs that can be found in fish throughout the Great Lakes region.
+• Learned about their exposure to other chemicals, such as mercury and PCBs, that can be found in fish throughout the Great Lakes region.

-The OAEA is carried out as one part of the Michigan biomonitoring surveillance program named the Michigan Chemical Exposure Monitoring project, or MiChEM.
-The MiChEM icon (left) will be on materials used in the OAEA.
+The OAEA was carried out as one part of the Michigan biomonitoring surveillance program named the Michigan Chemical Exposure Monitoring program, or MiChEM.
+The MiChEM icon (left) was on materials used in the OAEA.
 To learn more, visit our MiChEM page.

-• Be able to compare results to Michigan as a whole.
+• Was able to compare results to Michigan as a whole.
 This will help MDHHS identify if OAEA participants have different exposures than other Michigan residents.

-OAEA MiChEM project in other parts of Michigan
+OAEA MiChEM program in other parts of Michigan

 Eligibility

-All members of an eligible household who are 12 years or older can participate.
+All members of an eligible household who were 12 years or older could participate.

-There is no limit to the number of eligible people who can participate.
+There was no limit to the number of eligible people who could participate.

 One randomly selected adult (18 years or older) per eligible household can participate.